dootje-2004/intersystems-rest-performance/Notes.md

 We supply class files to create a production *Demo.Production* with a request class *Demo.Request* and a business operation *Demo.ClientOperation*.

 Note that extending the business operation from *EnsLib.HTTP.OutboundAdapter* allows us to define a number of useful settings (like the server name, port number and endpoint), but the adapter methods do not allow us to set the content type of the request.
 Instead of `..Adapter.Post()` we leverage a general `%Net.HttpRequest` object.

 As for the server and port settings on the client, note that both containers publish their native port numbers to the Docker network.
 The published ports are only relevant to the host.
 The REST calls must be made to the standard web-server port, i.e. 52773.

 ## Create metrics

 We register the time the server takes to process each request, as well as the request's overall round-trip time.
 The difference between these values is assumed to be the network delay.

 TODO: Split docker-compose into client and server part, in case the demo is run on two different machines.

 TODO: Before packaging, remove all storage definitions from %Persistent classes.

 TODO: Implement different synchronization methods.
+These are:

+The events we monitor are:

+* **1**: A message is sent from the client's Business Operation.
+* **2**: The message is received by the server's REST implementation class.
+* **3**: The message is received by the server's Business Service.
+* **4**: The message is received by the server's Business Process.
+* **5**: The message has been processed by the server's Business Process.
+* **6**: A response is received by the server's Business Service.
+* **7**: The response is received by the REST implementation class.
+* **8**: The response is received by the client's Business Operation.

+The modes we test are:

+* **Fully synchronous mode**: All events occur in order, one after the other, before a next message is sent.
+  This is the slowest mode, but yields a complete visual trace on the server.
+  The execution speed may be influenced by varying the server BP's poolsize.
+  It is certainly changed by altering the processing delay in the Business Process.
+  All of the above events are registered.

+* **Async production mode**: Messages are sent asynchronously from the server's Business Service to its Business Process.
+  The visual trace only shows the request, not the BP's response.
+  Since the Business Service does not wait for the response, this mode should be faster than the fully synchronous one.
+  Event 6 is not registered.

+* **Async injection mode**: The REST implementation class does not wait for the Business Service response.
+  Not sure if this is possible, since `##class(Ens.BusinessService).ProcessInput()` seems synchronous-only.
+  Perhaps jobbing off in separate method?
+  Also not sure if this is going to speed up the tests: the same processing still needs to be done, only the network connection may be freed up quicker.
+There may be an effect in combination with a higher BP poolsize.
+  Events 6 and 7 are not registered.

+* **Direct storage mode**: The server's production is bypassed entirely.
+  The REST implementation takes care of storing the message.
+  This should be the fastest mode, forgoing all traceability.
+  Only events 1 and 2 are registered.

+* **Flood mode**: The tranfer of an HTTP request is synchronous, as required by the protocol.
+This is also the way IRIS implements it.
+  If we want to send multiple requests in parallel, the only option is to set the client's BO poolsize higher.
+This still limits the number of concurrent requests to a handfull; it is not really flooding the server.
+  As an alternative we could use a JavaScript method (or rather a jQuery one), omitting the `success` callback.
+  This means the IRIS client is not involved at all.
+  This mode can be combined with any of the three previous ones, but is only relevant when combined with the fastest, i.e. direct storage.

+TODO: Server BP must store and then delete each message.

+## Timing

+In general, we can't assume the client and server clocks to run in sync.
+This is especially true when running the tests on separate machines.